Kerala: Kayaking, Culture and Cuisine

 The parts of Kerala where we will be travelling are considered very low risk for malaria, but it is present in other parts of India.
 It is always best to consult your local travel clinic and follow their advice.

-Airport transfers on the first and last days of the trip, all cultural tour guiding and entrance fees, all accommodation, kayak guiding and instruction and equipment, all meals, and water.
+Airport transfers on the first and last days of the trip, all cultural tour guiding and entrance fees, all accommodation, all meals from dinner on Day 1 until to breakfast on Day 12, kayak and bike guiding and equipment.

-International flights, airport transfers not on the first or last days of the trip, soft and alcoholic drinks, personal insurance and gratuities.
+International flights, airport transfers not on the first or last days of the trip, drinks, personal insurance, gratuities and visa fees.

 ATMs are available in Fort Cochin, on our way to the backwaters and to the Spice Belt.